 Todd’s next known murder was recorded although not at the time attributed to him in the Daily Courant on 14/04/1785:

 ‘A horrid murder has been committed in Fleet Street on the person of a young gentleman from the country while on a visit to relatives in London.
 During the course of a walk through the city, he chanced to stop to admire the striking clock of St Dunstan’s church and there fell into conversation with a man in the clothing of a barber.
 The two men came to an argument, and of a sudden the barber took from his clothing a razor and slit the throat of the young man, thereafter disappearing into the alleyway of Hen and Chicken Court and was seen no more’

-Where his life went from there, is a matter of contention, there are many numerous but conflicting reports.
+Where his life went from thereon, is a matter of contention.
+There are many reports both numerous but conflicting.